oval-group/mlogger/README.md

-# A minimalist logger for experiments
+# A simple logger for experiments

 ## Installation